rharbird/microbit-challenges/docs/source/basics/data_types.rst

 Membership operations
 ^^^^^^^^^^^^^^^^^^^^^^

-Membership operators are useful to determine presence of en element in a sequence.
+Membership operators are useful to determine presence of an element in a sequence.

 +--------------+----------------------------------------------------------+--------------------------+
 | **Operator** | **Evaluates to ``True`` if:**                            | **Example**              |